MrMaximeliom/Ouloug/DAILY_CHANGES.md

 - Register all models in an admin
 - Handling issues related to deploying new models , hint there are still some errors needs to be delt with

+## 2022-2-09
+### Changes

+- Make-migrations for all models
+- Resolving all issues related to models